Common reasons for mortgage payment increases

 Home insurance

-Most lenders require you to take out a homeowners insurance policy until the loan is paid off.
+Most mortgage servicers require you to take out a homeowners insurance policy until the loan is paid off.
 This helps secure the bank’s asset (your home) in the event of a disaster.
 The monthly payment is included in your escrow account, and that amount can fluctuate, making your mortgage payment go up.

 Insurance providers often review and adjust rates based on factors like inflation, claim history, home value and other economic data.

-Understanding adjustable-rate mortgages (ARMs)
+Adjustable-rate mortgages (ARMs)

 An adjustable-rate mortgage is a type of loan that typically starts with a lower interest rate than a fixed-rate mortgage.
 But after an initial fixed period, the rate adjusts periodically based on market conditions, which are often influenced by inflation and interest rate benchmarks.